SwiftAkira/pompyboard/README.md

 | Mablet       | 300Hz (w/o smoothing) | Absolute        | **No**       | **High**    | High                    |
 | Touch screen | 240Hz                 | Absolute        | **No**       | Low         | High                    |

-\*: Grip in case of mouse and tablet variants and whatever touch screen's thing is called
+\*Grip in case of mouse and tablet variants and whatever touch screen's thing is called

 ## Okay, I'm hooked